Lost Churches Project:

 Students and volunteers will be housed in double or triple occupancy rooms within 45min walking distance from downtown Odorheiu Secuiesc (or a 10min cab ride).
-A bus will be rented to take us into the field and back daily.
+A bus will be chartered to take us into the field and back daily.

 Breakfast and dinner will be served Mon-Fri in the hotel restaurant.
 Participants will sample a variety of amazing home cooked Romanian and Szekler traditional meals.
-Students and volunteers are responsible for their own lunches in the field.
+Students and volunteers are responsible for their own lunches in the field, as well as all meals during weekends.
 Beware that Romanian cuisine is meat oriented, but we can accommodate vegetarian dietary requirements.
-There are plenty of small stores, supermarkets, farmer markets, where you can purchase fresh cheese, various meat products, garden vegetables, bread, drinks, and anything else you might need.
+However, we are unable to offer a vegan or gluten-free option.

-Odorheiu Secuiesc provides all the amenities of a small European city, which includes hospitals an international bus station, train station, and all the stores you might need.
+Odorheiu Secuiesc provides all the amenities of a small European city, which includes hospitals, an international bus station, train station, and all the stores you might need.

-Field Program Costs (non-credit): US$ 2495 per each session
+Field Program Costs (non-credit): US$ 2695 per each 4-week session

-Funerary Excavation: 18-21 participants
+Team size: Funerary/Ossuary Excavation: 18-21 participants

 At the present time, no entry visa is required for Romania for up to 12 weeks for EU, US, Canadian, Australian and New Zealand citizens.